-Adrenaline (epinephrine) is the emergency treatment for a severe reaction.
+Adrenaline (epinephrine) is the emergency treatment for a serious allergic reaction.
 If it’s given quickly, it can treat the features of anaphylaxis by acting on adrenoceptors.

 Allergic reactions vary in severity.
-So, in its 2016 guidelines, the British Society of Allergy and Clinical Immunology (BSACI) suggests that people who should be considered for long-term provision of an adrenaline auto-injector include those:
+In its 2016 guidelines, the British Society of Allergy and Clinical Immunology (BSACI) suggests that people who should be considered for long-term provision of an adrenaline auto-injector include those:

 ...who have suffered an anaphylactic reaction where the cause is unknown (idiopathic anaphylaxis)